 - Largest Oracle NetSuite partner in North America (with offices in U.S. and Canada)

-- 15+ years of experience & specialization across industries like manufacturing, ecommerce, life sciences, professional services and more.
+- Experience & specialization across industries like manufacturing, ecommerce, life sciences, professional services and more.

 - Over 2500 successful projects completed